Marcdertiger/UNB-ECE-Robotics-Competition-Platform/README.md

 # UNB-ECE-Robotics-Competition-Plaform

+#Current State:

-#How Login Process Works
+##How Login Process Works

-1. The robot will connect to http://ece.unb.ca/robotics and fetch the two text files it needs to acquire the address of the RPI server and it’s name.
+1.The robot will connect to http://www.ece.unb.ca/robotics and fetch the two text files it needs to
+	acquire the address of the RPI server and it’s name.

-2. The robot will insert it’s log-in info into the Controller database, status table.
+2.The robot will insert it’s log-in info into the Controller database, status table.
 	It can access the database because it now knows the IP address of the RPI server.
 The log-in info is identified by a report field of value “25”.

 3."masterserver.py" monitors the status table for entries with the report field with value “25”.

-4. Once it sees the log-in info, it reads the IP and name and then opens a subprocess for the robot.
+4.Once it sees the log-in info, it reads the IP and name and then opens a subprocess for the robot.
 	The subprocess takes care of receiving data from the robot and updating the status table accordingly.
 	Once the log-in info is read, the masterserver.py will change the value to report = “2” to prevent creating multiple processes per robot.